veltzer/myworld-php/myheb/readme.txt

 This plugin adapts post headings and post content to the hebrew language, reversing them.
-This allows you to manage a blog where some of the posts are in hebrew and some of the posts are in a different language.
+This allows you to manage a blog where some of the posts are in hebrew and some of the posts are in a different language (usually English).

 Currently the implementation is quite simple - if the content or the post header is in hebrew then they will be displayed in RTL,